AnujaHFernando/Indo-Lanka-Power-Grid-Linkages-Evaluating-Technical-and-Economical-Impact/README.md

 * Estimation of **payback period & Net Present Value (NPV)**.
 * Consideration of **transmission losses, geopolitical factors, and advanced scenarios**.

-to also prepare a **shorter, one-paragraph README summary** (like a project description at the top of a GitHub repo), or keep this detailed structured version?